cran-task-views/MachineLearning/MachineLearning.md

     `r pkg("LiblineaR")` offers an interface to the LIBLINEAR library.
 The `r pkg("ncvreg")` package fits linear and logistic regression models under the the SCAD and MCP regression penalties using a coordinate descent algorithm.
-The same penalties are also implemented in the `r pkg("picasso")` package.
     The Lasso under non-Gaussian and heteroscedastic errors is estimated by `r pkg("hdm")`, inference on low-dimensional
     components of Lasso regression and of estimated treatment effects in